-The Perfect Squeeze: Traditional Sri Lankan String Hoppers Recipe🍜✨
+Traditional Sri Lankan String Hoppers Recipe: The Perfect Squeeze🍜✨

 📝Introduction

-String hoppers, also known as Idiappa, are made from rice flour dough pressed into thin noodle-like strands and steamed until soft.
+String hoppers, also known as Indiappa, are made from rice flour dough pressed into thin noodle-like strands and steamed until soft.
+String hoppers is a dish that is indispensable to our Sri Lankan breakfast table and is famous all over the world.
 String hoppers have always felt special in my home.
 Growing up, they were never an everyday meal – they were made when guests came over or when everyone had time to sit together on a slow Sunday morning.
 I remember watching my mother pressing the soft white noodles into delicate circles one by one on small woven mats.

 👍Recipe Overview